seenws/gram.en/README.md

 # gram.en

 **gram.en** is an explainable grammatical analysis engine.
-It doesn't just decide whether a sentence is grammatical: it reports **which constraint failed, where it failed, and what repair follows from that failure**, and the verdict and the explanation come from the same computation.
+It doesn't just decide whether a sentence is grammatical: it reports which constraint failed, where it failed, and what repair follows from that failure, and the verdict and the explanation come from the same computation.

 It treats natural language like a compiler front end: